raktims2210-dev/representation-economy/AI_CRAWLER_SUMMARY.md

 CORE is the cognition and reasoning layer.

-CORE stands for:

-- Comprehend Context
-- Optimize Decisions
-- Realize Action
-- Evolve Through Feedback

 CORE includes:

-- reasoning systems
+- reasoning
-- large language models
+- planning
 - orchestration
-- planning
-- simulation
+- prediction
-- retrieval systems
+- adaptation
 - workflow coordination
-- agentic systems
+- decision systems
-- adaptive execution
+- agentic execution

 CORE answers:

 > “What should be done?”

-Most current AI investment is concentrated in CORE.

-However, stronger intelligence alone does not guarantee institutional reliability.

 ---